Jonathan Karl: Early life

-Karl credits his passion for history and journalism to a time in his adolescent years when his family moved to South Dakota.
-While living in two adjoining motel rooms in Hill City, South Dakota, his mother and stepfather did an oral history project for the University of South Dakota, interviewing the men who worked to create Mount Rushmore.
-"I went along," Karl later recalled, "as my stepfather and my mom would interview these men, and hear about these experiences."
+Karl spent time growing up in both Connecticut and South Dakota, one of four sons of Wayne Frederick Karl and Audrey Karl (later Shaff).
+His father ran Karl's Autobody in Stamford, Connecticut, founded by his own father, James, in 1925.
+He has brothers Allan, James, and Robert.
+He graduated from Darien High School in Darien, Connecticut.
+While living in a Hill City, South Dakota, motel, his mother and stepfather did an oral history project for the University of South Dakota, interviewing the men who worked to create Mount Rushmore.
+Karl later credited that project for sparking his interest in journalism.

 Karl graduated Phi Beta Kappa from Vassar College in 1990, where he was the editor-in-chief of the Vassar Spectator.
+He married Maria Nova Catalano in 1991 in Ridgewood, New Jersey.

 Career

 Karl began his career as a researcher and reporter for The New Republic.
 In 1994, he became a reporter at the New York Post, where he covered New York City Hall.
+He first interviewed Donald Trump in 1994 for a New York Post article about Michael Jackson and Lisa Marie Presley's honeymoon at Trump Tower.
 In 1996, he was hired to cover politics as a Generation X reporter at CNN and went on to become the network's Congressional Correspondent.

 He joined ABC News in January 2003 as the Senior Foreign Affairs Correspondent covering the State Department.
-He first interviewed Donald Trump in 1994 for a New York Post article about Michael Jackson and Lisa Marie Presley's honeymoon at Trump Tower.

-He worked for ABC News covering national political news, becoming the Senior National Security Correspondent in December 2005.
-In 2006, Karl earned an Emmy Award nomination for his coverage of the genocide in Darfur, Sudan.
+Karl worked for ABC News covering national political news, becoming the Senior National Security Correspondent in December 2005.
+In 2006, he earned an Emmy Award nomination for his coverage of the genocide in Darfur, Sudan.

 Karl was named Chief White House Correspondent for ABC News in December 2012 and held that position through the end of the Trump administration in January 2021.
-He continues as ABC News' Chief Washington correspondent and co-anchor of This Week with George Stephanopoulos.
-Karl's writings have been published in The Wall Street Journal, The Atlantic, Vanity Fair, and other publications.
+He is currently ABC News' Chief Washington correspondent and co-anchor of This Week with George Stephanopoulos.
+Karl's writings have been published in The Wall Street Journal, The Atlantic, Vanity Fair, among other publications.

 Although Karl is an ABC News correspondent, he has often appeared on MSNBC, CNN, and Fox News in his capacity as an author.

 Controversies

-In May 2013, Karl was caught in a controversy when he wrote an article that claimed to quote directly from an email sent by a White House advisor.
+In May 2013, Karl wrote an article about the reaction of Barack Obama's administration to the 2012 Benghazi attack in which he claimed to quote directly from an email sent by a White House advisor.
 It was later revealed that the quote was inaccurately given to Karl by an unnamed source, and that he himself had never seen the email.
-Karl apologized for the error, and also for not having stated that the quote was from a detailed summary his source provided, rather than a direct quote from the email.
+Karl apologized for the error and for not having stated that the quote was from a summary his source had provided, rather than a direct quote from the email.